Why Build Steel Mountain Bike Frames?

 Well, no, wrong.
 Sorry!

-Steel, Carbon and Alloy
+Steel, Carbon and Alloy.
+Which IS best?

 Firstly steel is strong and tough.
 It can take impacts, and even if dented, it still maintains much of its strength.